-I never thought of myself as much of a TV person, but lately I had been coming straight to it after work.
+I never thought of myself as much of a TV person, but lately, I had been coming straight to it after work.
 So as soon as January hit this year, I did an impromptu TV fast.
 I may or may not have been in the middle of a “Jane The Virgin” binge, but one day I woke up exhausted from having gone to bed super later with my eyes glued to the TV, and I decided enough was enough.
-A few books I bought on a whim at Barnes & Noble stared at me from my coffee table, and I was tired of thinking of excuses to why I still hadn’t opened them.
+A few books I bought on a whim at Barnes & Noble stared at me from my coffee table, and I was tired of thinking of excuses as to why I still had not opened them.
 Then, in March, I did a two-week Instagram fast.
 Why?
-I needed a break from the emotional turmoil and constant influx of information.
+I needed a break from the emotional turmoil and the constant influx of information.

 Looking to unplug?
-These steps help me limit stress, and hopefully they can do the same for you.
+These steps help me limit stress, and hopefully, they can do the same for you.

 1. Intermittent Fast Social Media and TV

-A study by global tech promotion and support company Asurion found that people check their phones at least 80 times a day at an average of every 12 minutes, and that even on vacation, people don’t want to unplug from their phones.
+A study by global tech promotion and support company Asurion found that people check their phones at least 80 times a day at an average of every 12 minutes and that even on vacation, people do not want to unplug from their phones.
 The separation anxiety is real — and must be fought.
 After my little TV fast was done, I had little to no desire to come back to the couch’s throes, meaning I spent more time at the gym, went for a run in the park, etc. And after my Instagram fast was done, I did indeed come back full-force, but I felt slightly disentangled from its emotional marring.
 The truth is researchers have found that one in three people feel worse and more dissatisfied with their lives from simply visiting Facebook because scanning through photos of other people living their best lives can trigger feelings of jealousy and loneliness.
 Powering down is a good tactic to help curb those feelings.

 View this post on Instagram